groue/GRMustache/README.md

 - lambda sections
 - partials and recursive partials

-Embedding on your XCode project
+Embedding in your XCode project
 -------------------------------

 Add to your project all files contained in the `Classes` folder.